A canoe in the Boundary Waters

 By Cinnamon Janzer

-Accessible primarily by canoe, the Boundary Waters in northern Minnesota is one of America's most beautiful and remote adventures.
-Plan your first trip using this four-day beginner-friendly itinerary.
+Accessible primarily by canoe, the Boundary Waters is one of America's most beautiful and remote adventures.
+Plan your first trip to a true Minnesota icon using this four-day beginner-friendly itinerary.

-One of the hardest things about planning your first Boundary Waters trip is deciding where to go within the vast preserve’s 1,200 miles of canoe routes, 11 hiking trails and approximately 2,000 designated campsites.
+One of the hardest things about planning your first Boundary Waters trip is deciding where to go within a vast preserve that boasts more than 1,200 miles of canoe routes, roughly 2,000 designated campsites, and a dozen hiking trails.

 While it can be tempting to paddle your heart out and see as much as you can, the best way to do the Boundary Waters the first time is to pick a central spot to set up camp and take day trips from there.
 That way, you’ll spend more time exploring and less time packing and unpacking, portaging your canoe, and taking your tent down just to set it back up again.